-The Connected Learning Lab (CLL) is an Organized Research (ORU) at the University of California, Irvine.
+The Connected Learning Lab (CLL) is an Organized Research Unit (ORU) at the University of California, Irvine.
 The CLL is dedicated to studying and mobilizing learning technologies in equitable, innovative, and learner-centered ways.
 Over 30 faculty are members of the CLL, representing a diverse range of disciplines and departments including Anthropology, Comparative Literature, Computer Science, Education, English, Informatics, Nursing, Psychological Sciences, and Sociology.

 The CLL’s focus is defined by the “connected” in connected learning, which refers to both social relationships and emerging digital and networked technologies.
 Connected learning is when someone is pursuing a personal interest with the support of peers, mentors and caring adults, and in ways that open up opportunities for them.
 It differs from technology and institution centered approaches to educational technology in being people-first, prioritizing student interests, cultural relevance, and the life of communities.
 Connected learning is also a uniquely interdisciplinary and cross-sector approach that brings together the learning sciences, social sciences, design, informatics, and computing to develop new research frameworks, engage in pressing real world problems, and develop and test breakthrough innovations.